geco-bern/swiss-ndvi-processing/README.md

 If someone wants to try the entire workflow from downloading the satellite images to the NDVI processing, it must follows the script from 1 to 5 in [this folder](workflow_implementation/demo).

 The script 0 contains the code to generate the means of upper and lower bands using the Samantha's model.
-In order to reproduce the dataset, is necessary to follows her instruction in [this folder](processing).
-We already have generated the lookup table for all doy and pixels, in [this folder](data_for_demo/lookup_table.zarr) are stored the values for the subset of pixels used in the demo.
+In order to reproduce the dataset, is necessary to follows her instruction in [processing folder](processing).
+We already have generated the lookup table for all doy and pixels, in [lookup_table folder](data_for_demo/lookup_table.zarr) are stored the values for the subset of pixels used in the demo.

 ## Prerequisites

 To process the data, 2 dataset are needed.

-- The first is the historical NDVI processing with all the past observation.
+- The historical NDVI processing with all the past observation.
 - The lookup table containg the means upper and lower precomputed per doy for each pixels

 Both dataset are already generated and are stored inside the workstation.
-We upload the dataset for the demo in [this folder](data_for_demo).
+We upload the dataset for the demo in [data folder](data_for_demo).

 Below I'll explain how to use the demo.
 The intermediate data generated from step 1 to step 3 contains all the pixels (105M) and cannot be uploaded on Github.
 For this reason the only lines of code to change are the ones used to store the intermediate files.